 - Apply data to analysis within the context of scope and direction, and clearly report results

 - Author and/or co-author reports, manuscripts, and articles suitable for publication

 - Participate and possibly present research results in company and client meetings and in externally facing settings.

 - Work on local and geographically dispersed teams with other engineers, scientists, technicians, subject matter experts, faculty members, post-doctoral students, and graduate and undergraduate students from various socio-economic, cultural, and ethnic backgrounds from DOE National Laboratories, other U.S. government laboratories, universities, industries, and research organizations.
 The candidate will attend regular and ad hoc meetings and contribute to the development of written reports, journal articles, and presentations on findings and innovative solutions.

-- The candidate must have a Masters or PhD in metallurgy, materials science, or materials engineering with experience investigating the structure and performance of metal materials.
+- A Master’s degree in metallurgy, materials science, or materials engineering with experience investigating the structure and performance of metal materials.
 Familiarity with ceramics and/or composite materials a plus.

 - Demonstrated hands-on expertise in TEM (outlined above) as documented by course work, thesis/dissertation, and/or peer reviewed publications.